diego-bernal/quantum/README.md

 REMARKS
 -------

 This version of Quantum pretends to replace the minimal QuTip packages.
-So,it uses the excellent Qobj class for all its purposes.
+So, it uses the excellent Qobj class for all its purposes.